Murder of Holly Bobo: Zach Adams defense

 At Zach Adams' trial, his defense contended that he was "100% innocent."
 The defense alleged that Autry concocted a story in exchange for a reduced sentence, and that although some of his story seemed to be corroborated, he had access to all of the details through discovery.
 The defense also pointed to the fact that cell phone pings did not follow the path that Holly Bobo's cell phone took and that none of the men matched the witness description given by Clint Bobo.
 The Adams brothers and Autry were all too tall and were either too slim or too heavy to be the abductor.
 Austin was the correct weight and height, but Bobo described a man with dark hair that covered his neck; Austin had short red hair.

 Former TBI agent Terry Dicus, who had been the lead investigator on the case, testified for the defense.
-He told the jury that he ruled the men out early in the case because Austin passed a polygraph, their alibis checked out and cell phone records put Zach Adams and Holly Bobo several miles apart during the critical timeframe.
+He told the jury that he ruled the men out early in the case because Austin passed a polygraph, their alibis checked out, and cell phone records put Zach Adams and Holly Bobo several miles apart during the critical timeframe.
 According to a defense expert, Adams' and Bobo's cell phones were in separate sectors during nearly the entire time frame of the abduction; the cell phones came into the same sector only at about 9:10 a.m., over an hour later.
-Dicus also noted that for Autry's story to fit with the cell phone pings, the men would have had to drive 106 miles per hour, a scenario that is unlikely on the winding gravel roads they traveled.
-The defense also noted that all four men had been ruled out as the originator of a palmprint found on Holly's car, while another suspect, Terry Britt, could not be excluded.
+Dicus also noted that for Autry's story to fit with the cell phone pings, the men would have had to drive 106 miles per hour, an unlikely scenario on the winding gravel roads they traveled.
+The defense also noted that all four men had been ruled out as the originator of a palm print found on Holly's car, while another suspect, Terry Britt, could not be excluded.

+Jason Autry later recanted his testimony against Adams, claiming he had repeated his day and "added Holly to it" in an attempt to get out of prison.
+In January 2024 Adams filed a petition that his conviction be overturned on the basis of this new evidence.